-Existing on-site systems are failing within an area and the Seattle/King County Department of Public Health concurs that long-term individual on-site system repairs are not feasible or water quality is threatened by

-- the presence of or potential for health hazards resulting from inadequate on-site wastewater disposal methods; - b.
-An authorized public agency will manage the community system; and - The community system is designed only to serve existing structures and lots and cannot be used as a basis to increase density or to expand permitted nonresidential uses.
-Substandard vacant lots must be combined to the extent feasible to meet rural density policies.
+- a.
+Existing on-site systems are failing within an area and the Seattle/King County Department of Public Health concurs that long-term individual on-site system repairs are not feasible or water quality is threatened by the presence of or potential for health hazards resulting from inadequate on-site wastewater disposal methods; - b.
+An authorized public agency will manage the community system; and - c.
+The community system is designed only to serve existing structures and lots and cannot be used as a basis to increase density or to expand permitted nonresidential uses.
+Substandard vacant lots must be combined to the extent feasible to meet rural density policies as a precondition to establishing a collective on-site system.
 Management of the community system must be by an authorized public agency.